 - 1 red bell pepper, thinly sliced

-- Fresh cilantro, mint, Thai basil
+- Fresh cilantro, mint and Thai basil

 Spicy Peanut Dipping Sauce

-- Serve with spicy peanut dipping sauce.
+- Eat the spring roll whole or cut at a diagonal for a pretty presentation.
+Serve with spicy peanut dipping sauce.

 Leftovers keep for up to 2 days in the refrigerator.
 Peanut dipping sauce could also be made with an alternative nut butter, although I haven't tried using something different.